Successful Adrenalectomy for MEN 2-Related Pheochromocytomas and Medullary Thyroid Cancer

 The scan generates high-resolution, whole-body images that accurately delineate the location, size, metabolic activity, and extent of tumor involvement.
 It is especially useful in identifying lesions in the thyroid, adrenal glands, bones, and spine, providing crucial information for comprehensive disease assessment.
 The modality also excels in distinguishing benign from malignant masses, assessing bilaterality, and detecting extra-adrenal spread or associated neoplasms.

-This makes Gallium-68 DOTATATE PET-CT an essential tool in the staging, treatment planning, and monitoring of adrenal tumors, particularly in hereditary syndromes like Multiple Endocrine Neoplasia Type 2 (MEN2).
+This makes Gallium-68 DOTATATE PET-CT an essential tool for an oncologist/cancer specialist doctor in the staging, treatment planning, and monitoring of adrenal tumors, particularly in hereditary syndromes like Multiple Endocrine Neoplasia Type 2 (MEN2).
 Its precision supports personalized care and enhances long-term disease management.

 Get an appointment with